MohammadTareeq/propertydealers/README.md

 A professional real estate platform built on WordPress, tailored for customers.
 This site offers:

 - Dynamic property listings
-- Contact and inquiry forms
+- Contact and Book now forms

 ## Tech Stack